This trip was not a 'get-away-from-it-all' thing. I

 passing through Karur, Kangeyam and Palladam, a stretch

 of about 200 kms.
-It is not a national highway yet the
+It is not a national highway yet

-some of the most fertile farmlands in the whole of tamilnadu.
+passes through some of the most fertile farmlands

-Especially in December, with the harvest season just
+with the harvest season just round the corner, culture's

-round the corner, culture's bounty was at its richest.
+bounty was at its richest.
+It also has some lovely

-It also has some lovely tea and coffee stalls.
-Nothing
+tea and coffee stalls.
+Nothing like stretching your

-like stretching your legs with a hot cup of tea in one
+legs with a hot cup of tea in one hand and a smoke

-hand and a smoke in the other and think about nothing
+in the other and think about nothing in particular.

-do anything else.
 Like work.
-And one better make full
+And one better make full use of these tea

-use of these tea stalls before one enters Kerala.
-The
+stalls before one enters Kerala.
+The kind of tea and

-kind of tea and coffee you get THERE would make you
+coffee you get THERE would make you scurry back to

-scurry back to your 9 to 5 desks in a tearing hurry.
+your 9 to 5 desks in a tearing hurry.

 I